 I auditioned for a show and didn't get in.
 Help!

 First of all, don’t panic!
 Chances are, there will be other shows to audition for.
 Along withe the Aidekman slot show, TTII usually produces a campus slot show, which will be voted on and performed later on in the semester.
 Torn Ticket II also holds OTR, a cabaret, every semester, so definitely audition for that!
 Additionally, there are often other theatre groups with their own productions, workshops, or festivals, not to mention various student theses, and even off-campus opportunities.

 Alternatively, you could always venture out of your comfort zone and try your hand at an assistant position to see if you like being behind the scenes as much as in the spotlight.

 And of course, you could always take a semester off and come back to us next semester!
 We’d love to have you!

 How do assistant positions work?

 Any P-staff position can also have an assistant, contingent upon qualifications and availability of that particular designer.
 Assistant positions are designed to facilitate mentor/mentee relationships so that you can gain exposure to a role without having to become department-certified or taking on the full responsibilities.
-If you’re interested in becoming an assistant, reach out to the Production Manager, email@example.com
+If you’re interested in becoming an assistant, reach out to the Production Managers, email@example.com

 I'm interested in proposing a show.
 How do I do this?

 That’s great to hear!
 We have various proposal dates throughout the year for Aidekman slot and campus slot proposals, which you can find out about via emails on our E-list.
 Make sure to talk to the board (email firstname.lastname@example.org or any board member) at least two weeks prior to proposals to discuss your vision for the show and hear more about the proposals process.